Requesting a Medical Leave

 - For questions about health insurance coverage contact the MIT Health Plans Office (617-253-4371).

-- Students are not eligible for MIT Student Extended Health Insurance while on Personal or Required Academic Leave.
-Students who are taking a Medical Leave and are already enrolled in the MIT Student Extended Health Insurance Plan should let their dean know whether they would like to continue coverage.
+- Students who are taking a Medical Leave and are already enrolled in the MIT Student Extended Health Insurance Plan should let their dean know whether they would like to continue coverage.

 - Contact your advisor, academic department, and any one else you think should be notified of your plans (e.g., athletic coach, UROP Supervisor, GRT).